-- (a) certain information is factual in nature - (b) certain information of this nature would already be known to the Applicant or can be inferred from information already released and - (c) such information will continue to be recorded by healthcare professionals as part of their professional responsibilities and obligations irrespective of disclosure under the FOI Act in the circumstances of this case. - 12.
-In response, the Agency agreed with OVIC staff's view relating to the release of certain additional information in the documents.
-I appreciate the Agency's engagement in this process. - 13.
-The Agency also submitted that it considered certain information in the documents would be exempt from release under section 30(1) if I did not accept its view that the information was otherwise irrelevant under section 25. - 14.
-I have considered whether section 30(1) applies to the information that the Agency considered is irrelevant to the Applicant's request as I am not satisfied it is irrelevant under section 25.
+- 12. In response, the Agency agreed with OVIC staff's view relating to certain information in the documents.
+However, the Agency also submitted that it considered certain information in the documents would be exempt from release under section 30(1) if I did not accept its view that the information was otherwise irrelevant under section 25. - 13.
+I have considered whether section 30(1) applies to the information that the Agency considered is irrelevant to the Applicant's request as I am not satisfied it is irrelevant.
 My decision on these points is set out further, below.

-Review of exemptions
+Review of exemption

-15. As the Applicant specified in their request that they do not seek personal affairs information of third parties, and confirmed this in their review application to OVIC, it is unnecessary to consider the application of section 33(1) to information in the documents.
+14. As the Applicant specified in their request that they do not seek personal affairs information of third parties, and confirmed this in their review application, it is unnecessary to consider the application of section 33(1) to information in the documents.
 Accordingly, the only exemption to consider in this matter is section 30(1).